alexandru/alexn.org/source/_posts/2011-12-15-crawling-the-android-marketplace-155200-apps.markdown

 number seems rather low to me, making it clear that Android distribution is freemium based.

-### Distribution of Free Apps Downloads Across Categories

-{% img center /assets/photos/freeapps-downloads.png %}

-### Distribution of Paid Apps Downloads Across Categories

-{% img center /assets/photos/paidapps-downloads.png %}

-### Number of Publishers Working on Free Apps

-{% img center /assets/photos/freeapps-pubs-nr.png %}

-### Number of Publishers Working on Paid Apps

-{% img center /assets/photos/paidapps-pubs-nr.png %}
+*UPDATE: initially here there were some charts showing the popularity of free/paid apps per category.
+I deleted them as I don't like the flames these kind of charts generate!*

-## Conclusions
+## Conclusion

-I don't think I have one yet.
-It seems to me like the development model of Android resembles that of the web - lots of freemium apps, lots of crap.
+I don't think I have one.
+Upon analyzing the data, it seems to me like the development model of Android resembles that of the web - lots of freemium apps, lots of crap.
 However, there are gems on the market available and there are developers making a decent income from publishing on Android's Marketplace.
+Competition is tough, but it is (for now at least) an unregulated free market with tremendous potential.